 The TunConstruct project [78][79] was part of the European Commission 6th Framework Program (FP6), and was conducted by 41 partners from 11 European countries.
-This project's objectives involved the development of a robotic system capable of performing inspection and maintenance in concrete tunnels.
+The main objective of the TunConstruct project is to reduce the cost and time of construction of underground infrastructure, promoting the sustainability of our environment and the safety of people during the phases of construction and use of services and infrastructure.